To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 How do the risks compare to savings accounts and the stock market?

-Don't get us wrong: there are good reasons to save Peer-to-peer lending safe, relatively, against inflationand use savings accounts.
-But it's virtually impossible for individuals to protect their savings against the ravages of rising prices (inflation) when using savings accounts and cash ISAs.
+Don't get us wrong: there are good reasons to save and use savings accounts.
+But it's virtually impossible for savers to protect their savings against the ravages of rising prices.

 In contrast, lending, including peer-to-peer lending, has been much more stable and consistent, through good times and bad.